 Landlords in California cannot violate the covenant of quiet enjoyment, which is an implied term in every lease that guarantees the tenant will have quiet and peaceful possession of the leased premises.

-There are several ways a tenant’s right to quiet enjoyment can be violated.
+There are several ways a landlord might violate a tenant’s right to quiet enjoyment.
 Some common examples of violations include:

-- Entering the tenant’s premises without providing adequate notice
+- Entering the tenant’s premises without adequate notice

-- Allowing too much noise that interferes with the tenant’s enjoyment of the premises
+- Allowing noise or other nuisance which prevents the tenant’s proper use of the premises

-- Not taking the necessary precautions to keep the premises safe
+- Not taking necessary precautions to keep the premises safe

 - Allowing the tenant to be harassed by other tenants

-- Locking out the tenant from the premises
+- Locking the tenant out of the premises

-A landlord would be in violation of the covenant of quiet enjoyment if they continuously allow a tenant to yell racial slurs at another tenant.
+A landlord would be in violation of the covenant of quiet enjoyment if they allow one tenant to yell racial slurs at another tenant every day.

 Consequences for Landlords Who Violate the Covenant of Quiet Enjoyment